kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 ### §25.1501   General.

-\(a\) Each operating limitation specified in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1503   Airspeed limitations: general.|§25.1503]] through 25.1533 and other limitations and information necessary for safe operation must be established.
+\(a\) Each operating limitation specified in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1503   Airspeed limitations: general.|§§25.1503]] through 25.1533 and other limitations and information necessary for safe operation must be established.

-\(b\) The operating limitations and other information necessary for safe operation must be made available to the crewmembers as prescribed in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1541   General.|§25.1541]] through 25.1587.
+\(b\) The operating limitations and other information necessary for safe operation must be made available to the crewmembers as prescribed in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1541   General.|§§25.1541]] through 25.1587.

 \[Amdt.
 25-42, 43 FR 2323, Jan.
 16, 1978\]